Samarium

-Samarium is a chemical element with symbol Sm and atomic number 62.
+Samarium is a chemical element; it has symbol Sm and atomic number 62.
 It is a moderately hard silvery metal that slowly oxidizes in air.
 Being a typical member of the lanthanide series, samarium usually has the oxidation state +3.
 Compounds of samarium(II) are also known, most notably the monoxide SmO, monochalcogenides SmS, SmSe and SmTe, as well as samarium(II) iodide.
-The last compound is a common reducing agent in chemical synthesis.
-Samarium has no significant biological role, and some samarium salts are slightly toxic.

-Samarium was discovered in 1879 by French chemist Paul-Émile Lecoq de Boisbaudran and named after the mineral samarskite from which it was isolated.
-The mineral itself was named after a Russian mine official, Colonel Vassili Samarsky-Bykhovets, who thus became the first person to have a chemical element named after him, albeit indirectly.
-Though classified as a rare-earth element, samarium is the 40th most abundant element in Earth's crust and more common than metals such as tin.
+Discovered in 1879 by French chemist Paul-Émile Lecoq de Boisbaudran, samarium was named after the mineral samarskite from which it was isolated.
+The mineral itself was named after a Russian mine official, Colonel Vassili Samarsky-Bykhovets, who thus became the first person to have a chemical element named after him, though the name was indirect.

 Samarium occurs in concentration up to 2.8% in several minerals including cerite, gadolinite, samarskite, monazite and bastnäsite, the last two being the most common commercial sources of the element.
 These minerals are mostly found in China, the United States, Brazil, India, Sri Lanka and Australia; China is by far the world leader in samarium mining and production.

-The main commercial use of samarium is in samarium–cobalt magnets, which have permanent magnetization second only to neodymium magnets; however, samarium compounds can withstand significantly higher temperatures, above 700 C, without losing their magnetic properties, due to the alloy's higher Curie point.
+The main commercial use of samarium is in samarium–cobalt magnets, which have permanent magnetization second only to neodymium magnets; however, samarium compounds can withstand significantly higher temperatures, above 700 C, without losing their permanent magnetic properties.
 The radioisotope samarium-153 is the active component of the drug samarium (153Sm) lexidronam (Quadramet), which kills cancer cells in lung cancer, prostate cancer, breast cancer and osteosarcoma.
 Another isotope, samarium-149, is a strong neutron absorber and so is added to control rods of nuclear reactors.
-It also forms as a decay product during the reactor operation and is one of the important factors considered in the reactor design and operation.
+It also forms as a decay product during reactor operation and is one of the important factors considered in reactor design and operation.
 Other uses of samarium include catalysis of chemical reactions, radioactive dating and X-ray lasers.
+Samarium(II) iodide, in particular, is a common reducing agent in chemical synthesis.

+Samarium has no biological role; some samarium salts are slightly toxic.

 Physical properties

-Samarium is a rare earth element with hardness and density similar to zinc.
-With a boiling point of 1794 C, samarium is the third most volatile lanthanide after ytterbium and europium and comparable to that of lead and barium; this helps separation of samarium from ore.
+Samarium is a rare earth element with a hardness and density similar to zinc.
+With a boiling point of 1794 C, samarium is the third most volatile lanthanide after ytterbium and europium and comparable in this respect to lead and barium; this helps separation of samarium from its ores.
 When freshly prepared, samarium has a silvery lustre, and takes on a duller appearance when oxidized in air.
-Samarium is also calculated to have one of the largest atomic radii of the elements; with a radius of 238 pm, only potassium, praseodymium, barium, rubidium and caesium have a larger one.
+Samarium is calculated to have one of the largest atomic radii of the elements; with a radius of 238 pm, only potassium, praseodymium, barium, rubidium and caesium are larger.